applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 >>> %psource heuristic_local_alignment_search_gc
 ```

 If we run our queries again, how often do we get the right answer?
 How much did we reduce runtime?
-Do you think this is a better or worse heuristic?
+Do you think this is a better or worse heuristic than what we implemented above?

 ```python
 >>> heuristic_local_alignment_search_gc_2 = functools.partial(heuristic_local_alignment_search_gc, database_subset_size=database_subset_size)